Selection and parallel trends: Introduction

 Our second contribution is to the more recent literature on DiD methods.
 See, e.g., \citet{de_chaisemartin_two-way-survey_2021} and \citet{roth_et_al_DiD_survey} for surveys.
-Our paper is most closely related to \citet{roth2021when}, \citet{Arkhangelsky2021_DRTWFE}, and \citet{Arkhangelsky2022_DRId}, though our focus greatly differs from theirs. \citet{roth2021when} discuss necessary and sufficient conditions under which the parallel trends assumption is satisfied for all (monotonic) transformations of the untreated potential outcome.
+Within this strand of the literature, our paper is most closely related to \citet{roth2021when}, \citet{Arkhangelsky2021_DRTWFE}, and \citet{Arkhangelsky2022_DRId}, though our focus greatly differs from theirs. \citet{roth2021when} discuss necessary and sufficient conditions under which parallel trends holds for all (monotonic) transformations of the untreated potential outcome.
 We, on the other hand, take the outcome model (and thus the specific transformation) as given and study the connection between parallel trends and selection into treatment. \citet{Arkhangelsky2021_DRTWFE} and \citet{Arkhangelsky2022_DRId} propose doubly robust estimation methods that leverage restrictions on outcome models and/or selection models with unconfoundedness-type restrictions; see also \citet{Athey2021}.
 Our results complement theirs as we maintain the parallel trends assumption and discuss the types of restrictions on selection compatible with it.
 Moreover, our analysis shows that parallel trends is compatible with various types of selection on unobservables, unlike standard unconfoundedness assumptions \citep[e.g.,][]{imbens2004nonparametric,imbens2009recent}.